-SSR are experts in healthcare communications, our staff have worked at many of the large global agencies in the roles you’ll be applying for.
-They have had first-hand experience of working in an agency and are in a position to offer excellent advice to prospective candidates on medical communications jobs.
+SSR are experts in healthcare communications, our staff have worked at many of the large global agencies in the roles you will be applying for.
+They have had first-hand experience of working in an agency and are in a position to offer excellent advice to prospective candidates on healthcare communications jobs.

 Please submit your CV to be considered speculatively for any roles, we’ll be in touch to see what experience you’ve had and where you could fit in.
 If you’re a (life) sciences graduate, or with a degree in media relations/PR/advertising and looking for medical communications jobs – we’d love to hear from you.

 SSR has been monitoring CV’s and safe-guarding candidate priorities for nearly a decade.

 SSR receive a lot of candidates for creative roles looking to enter the marketing and advertising sector, many are curious about career progression and the opportunities available for a creative in the healthcare communications industry.
 We have compiled this brief summary of creative positions within an agency which should give you a fair indication of where you’d fit in and where you could end up.
 Creatives are the core of any communications industry and are pivotal in its long term success.

 If a creative role appeals, whether your passion lies in originating ideas or in a role where you can utilise planning and organisational skills there are several options to consider:

 This is the lead creative role in an agency where you will be responsible for shaping and developing the creative work, whilst mentoring and guiding the creative teams, in liaison with the account handling teams and clients.
 You will most likely have started out as an art director or copywriter and progressed over a number of years and responsibilities to achieve this esteemed position.